RobertCsordas/OnyxNoteRenderer/README.md

 #### The points blob

 This describes the actual points of the drawing.
 Each point uses 24 bytes of data.
 The first 8 are the X, Y coordinates in *big endian* float32.
 The next 4 is the pressure in the big endian float32.
 It's value seems to be between 0-6000.
 I haven't tried to decode the rest.

+## Acknowledges

+Thanks for gubi for debugging Windows version and old note format.